tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_05_Discovery_NewMatchingRule_DataSample.md

 ### Create a New Matching Rule - Data Sample Type

 The **Data Sample** matching type is used when the discovery of PII data should be based on a long list of optional values.
-For example, if you want to find fields which hold the information of the preferred language of a customer, you can ask the discovery process to compate the information in each field with a list of possible languages which you loaded to a reference table.
+For example, if you want to find fields wthat hold the information of the preferred language of a customer, you can ask the discovery process to compare the information in each field with a list of possible languages that you loaded into a reference table.

 In this matching type, a table with all the optional values is created and is provided as input to the matching process.